 How Flexible Packaging Rolls Work?

 Flexible packaging rolls, also known as roll stock, are widely used for efficient, high-speed packaging across various industries.
-These rolls are specifically designed to be used with automated Form Fill Seal (FFS) machines that handle everything from shaping to sealing.
+These rolls are specifically optimized to be used with automated Form Fill Seal (FFS) machines that handle everything from shaping to sealing.

 FFS machines can have a vertical or horizontal construction.
 Vertical FFS machines are ideal for snacks, grains, powders, and liquids.
 Horizontal machines, on the other hand, are better for solid or pre-shaped products like candy bars, medical supplies, and fragile items.